steveaq/steveaq.github.io/_posts/2022-03-31-FBREF-Data-Scraping-Walk-Through-pt3.md

 There is rough pattern with these URLs, so it’s possible to write some functions to programmatically search through a database of URLs to acquire player level data in an efficient way.
 By using the webscraper, we can collect the URL links of sub-pages from the parent pages.

 Using this basis, we can build a database of both Team and Player URLs, given the correct parent-page is accessed.
 Once we have the player & team URLs, we can add features like; Name, Age, Position, and playing-time.
 These fields will help us query the database to easily get a hold of the information we need, without having to open a webpage and copy the links every time.
-At the end of this exercise, key outputs we are trying to assemble iare effectiely 2 databases/tables.
-One with players and the other with teams complete with basic imformation and their relevant hyper-link in FBREF.
+At the end of this exercise, key outputs we are trying to assemble are effectively 2 databases/tables.
+One with players and the other with teams complete with basic information and their relevant hyper-link in FBREF.
 This can be saved down and used whenever we want to quickly generate visualisations etc.

 ## Setup